billybobc1210/VigenereCracker/README.md

 them, the true key length should give the highest score.

 *Note: This is not typically how the key length is determined.
 Usually the Kasiski Test or the Index of Coincidence is used.
-This  is just what I came up with before I knew that and it seems to work okay so, but may fall over if I start allowing longer keys.
+This  is just what I came up with before I knew that and it seems to work okay, but may fall over if I start allowing longer keys.
 Leaving it alone for now and will revisit later.*

 ### Determining the key